Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Add schema markup.

-Schema (AKA structured data) is Google’s love language.
-It’s actually the language search engines use to understand content on web pages.
+Schema, AKA structured data, is Google’s love language.
+(It’s actually the language search engines use to understand content on web pages.)
 For example, this page you’re reading is an article (if you are still reading).
-We want to tell Google we have different content for different things.
-Things like product pages and service pages, and there are loads of schemas to choose from.
+Tell Google you have different content for different things.
+Things like product pages and service pages.
+There are loads of schemas to choose from.

-Alas, I’m not a programmer.
+I’m not a programmer.
 I didn’t build my website from the digital ether, and I’m assuming you didn’t either.
-If that’s so, even if you had access to your website’s back end, you probably wouldn’t know what to do with it (oo-err).
-Sadly, the back end is where you add schema markup.
-So what’s a non-coder to do?
-First, have a breakdown and second, find another plugin.
+If that’s the case, even if you had access to your website’s back end, you probably wouldn’t know what to do with it (oo-err).
+There are plenty of schema markup plugins to choose from.

-Side note: I have said before (I forget where) that unless you built/coded your website/plugins, don’t go plugin-mad.
+Unless you built/coded your website/plugins, don’t go plugin-mad.
 Introducing plugins (from different developers) can interfere with elements of your site.
-However, as long as you update them regularly and monitor your site’s performance, you should be ok.
+Update and monitor plugins regularly.

 Most SEO plugins offer basic structured data options.
 Once you figure out the plugin setup, you can assign the appropriate structured data to each page.